cosmos/developer-portal/hands-on-exercise/1-native/5-add-query.md

 * Add all the necessary keeper and message server functions.
 * Add CLI commands.

-Note that you will only create a query to retrive a single game, not a list of games, which is convenient too.
+Note that you will only create a query to retrieve a single game, not a list of games, which would also be convenient.
 This other query is more complex and requires pagination.

 ## Add a game retrieval query